peach-db/peachdb/README.md

     - Install the modal-client package: `pip install modal-client`
     - Setup token: `modal token new`

-- (optional) PeachDB accepts local & S3 paths to datasets for embedding computation.
-To use S3 URIs, create & configure your .env file as below.
+- (optional: for AWS S3) PeachDB accepts local & S3 paths to datasets for embedding computation.
+To use S3 URIs, ensure you've installed the `aws` cli and run `aws configure`.
+The credentials should have read & write access to the relevant bucket you plan to use.
-    ```python
-    # Fetch the below values from ~/.aws/credentials
-    AWS_ACCESS_KEY_ID=
-    AWS_SECRET_ACCESS_KEY=
-    ```
-    Please ensure the credentials have read & write access to the relevant bucket you plan to use.
 - `mkdir spoti_vibe/`
 - Create a new module inside the directory `server.py`
 - Add the following code